Research

 tracking, diagnosis, and photobiomodulation

-We design various lasing materials with biopolymers.
+We design various lasing materials and QD.
 These materials serve as probes within diverse in vivo systems to uncover biological phenomena.
-They are engineered to possess deep-tissue tracking capabilities.
-These probes are capable of detecting/sensing environmental changes in cells/tissues and will be utilized for diagnostic purposes.
+These probes are capable of detecting/monitoring environmental changes in cells/tissues and will be utilized for diagnostic purposes.

 3

-Optical coherence elastography for soft tissue diagnosis and materials characterization
+Optical coherence elastography for mechanobiology, soft tissue diagnosis, and materials characterization

-This novel optical device enables in situ, noninvasive mechanical characterization of soft tissues and biomaterials.
+This novel optical device enables in situ, noninvasive mechanical characterization of cells, soft tissues and biomaterials.
+It can detect biophysical forces to investigate mechanobiology applications.
 It is designed to replace conventional invasive characterization methods.
 Additionally, it can be applied to detect internal defects and spatial heterogeneity within tissue/biomaterials to diagnose diseases.

 4